Shadow of Europe darkens bankers' Paris meeting

 The European public still believes banks have more to do to make up for the chaos and economic pain caused by the 2008 crisis, but the sector's leaders warn overregulating may just stall recovery further.

-"The number one issue for most of is what are the regulatory rules of the game," said Rick Waugh, CEO of Canada's Scotiabank (BNS.TO).
+"The number one issue for most of is what are the regulatory rules of the game," said Rick Waugh, CEO of Canada's Scotiabank.

 SURVIVAL